-Compliance Plan
+Compliance Program

-We maintain a compliance plan that reflects our commitment to complying with laws and regulations applicable to our business and meeting our ethical obligations in conducting our business (the "Compliance Plan").
-We believe our Compliance Plan provides a solid framework to meet this commitment and our obligations under the Corporate Integrity Agreement, including:
+We maintain a compliance program that reflects our commitment to complying with all laws, rules and regulations applicable to our business and that meets our ethical obligations in conducting our business (the "Compliance Program").
+We believe our Compliance Program provides a solid framework to meet this commitment and our obligations as a provider of health care services, including:

-- a Chief Compliance Officer who reports to the Board of Directors on a regular basis; - a Compliance Committee consisting of our senior executives; - a formal internal audit function, including a Director of Internal Audit who reports to the Audit Committee on a regular basis; - our Code of Conduct, which is applicable to our employees, independent contractors, officers and directors; - our Code of Professional Conduct-Finance, which is applicable to our finance personnel, including our Chief Executive Officer, Chief Financial Officer and Treasurer (who is also our Chief Accounting Officer), Vice President of Accounting and Finance and Controller; - a disclosure program that includes a mechanism to enable individuals to disclose to the Chief Compliance Officer or any person who is not in the disclosing individual's chain of command, issues or questions believed by the individual to be a potential violation of criminal, civil, or administrative laws;
+- a Chief Compliance Officer who reports to the Board of Directors on a regular basis; - a Compliance Committee consisting of our senior executives;

-- an organizational structure designed to integrate our compliance objectives into our corporate, regional and practice levels; and - education, monitoring and corrective action programs designed to establish methods to promote the understanding of our Compliance Plan and adherence to its requirements.
+- a formal internal audit function, including a Director of Internal Audit who reports to the Audit Committee on a regular basis; - our Code of Conduct, which is applicable to our employees, independent contractors, officers and directors; - our Code of Professional Conduct Finance, which is applicable to our finance personnel, including our Chief Executive Officer, Chief Financial Officer and Treasurer (who is also our Chief Accounting Officer), Vice President of Accounting and Finance and Controller; - a disclosure program that includes a mechanism to enable individuals to disclose on a confidential or anonymous basis to the Chief Compliance Officer or any person who is not in the disclosing individual's chain of command, issues or questions believed by the individual to be a potential violation of criminal, civil, or administrative laws; - an organizational structure designed to integrate our compliance objectives into our corporate offices, divisions, regions and practices; and - education, monitoring and corrective action programs designed to establish methods to promote the understanding of our Compliance Program and adherence to its requirements.

-The foundation of our Compliance Plan is our Code of Conduct, which is intended to be a comprehensive statement of the ethical and legal standards governing the daily activities of our employees, affiliated professionals, independent contractors, officers and directors.
+The foundation of our Compliance Program is our Code of Conduct, which is intended to be a comprehensive statement of the ethical and legal standards governing the daily activities of our employees, affiliated professionals, independent contractors, officers and directors.
 All our personnel are required to abide by, and are given thorough education regarding, our Code of Conduct.
 In addition, all employees and affiliated professionals are expected to report incidents that they believe in good faith may be in violation of our Code of Conduct.
 We maintain a toll-free helpline to permit individuals to report compliance concerns on an anonymous basis and obtain answers to questions about our Code of Conduct.
-Our Compliance Plan, including our Code of Conduct, is administered by our Chief Compliance Officer with oversight by our Chief Executive Officer, Compliance Committee and Board of Directors.
+Our Compliance Program, including our Code of Conduct, is administered by our Chief Compliance Officer with oversight by our Chief Executive Officer, Compliance Committee and Board of Directors.
 Copies of our Code of Conduct and our Code of Professional Conduct-Finance are available on our website, www.mednax.com.
 Our Internet website and the information contained therein or connected thereto are not incorporated into or deemed a part of this Form 10-K. Any amendments or waivers to our Code of Professional Conduct-Finance will be promptly disclosed on our website following the date of any such amendment or waiver.